ocp4opsandsecurity/service-mesh/service-mesh-features.md

 sh ./service-mesh-features-walk-through.sh
 ```

-## Install Quick-Start
+## Quick-Start
-Use this `quick-start` to install, deploy, and configure this how-to's flavor of a Red Hat OpenShift Service Mesh deployment.
+Use this `quick-start` to install, deploy, and configure this how-to for Red Hat OpenShift Service Mesh so that your can
+explore the tools and get right to it.

 **Note** `Curl` and `Pipe Viewer` are to be installed on your system.